egerdm-ai/Langchain_Multiple_PDF_w_GDrive/README.md

 This repository contains code for creating a chatbot using the Langchain library.
 Langchain is a Python library that simplifies the process of building applications with language models.
 It provides a set of components that can be combined in various ways to perform different tasks.

-Project Description
+Project Description:

 This project uses Langchain to create a chatbot that can answer questions based on the content of PDF, TXT, and DOCX files.
 The chatbot uses the GPT-3.5-turbo model from OpenAI to generate responses.

-How It Works
+How It Works:

 The code loads documents from a specified directory, splits the documents into smaller chunks, and converts these chunks into embeddings.
 These embeddings are then stored in a vector database.
 A ConversationalRetrievalChain is created from the language model and the vector database.
 This chain is used to generate responses to user queries based on the content of the loaded documents.

-Usage
+Usage:

 To use this code, you need to have Python installed on your machine.
 You also need to install the required libraries by running the following command: pip install langchain openai chromadb tiktoken